huBioinfo/CytoCommunity/README.md

 - InputFolderName: The folder name of your input dataset, consistent with Step1.
 - Image_Name: The name of the sample/image on which you want to identify TCNs, consistent with Step2.

-### Unsupervised CytoCommunity
+### Supervised CytoCommunity

 #### Prepare input data

-The example input data to the unsupervised learning mode of CytoCommunity is derived from a mouse brain MERFISH dataset generated in [2], including **three types of files: (1) cell type label and (2) cell spatial coordinate files for each sample/image, as well as (3) an image name list file**.
-These example input files can be found under the directory "Tutorial/Unsupervised/MERFISH-Brain_Input/".
+The example input data to the supervised learning mode of CytoCommunity is derived from a triple-negative breast cancer (TNBC) MIBI-TOF dataset generated in [3], including **four types of files: (1) cell type label and (2) cell spatial coordinate and (3) graph (sample) label files for each sample/image, as well as (4) an image name list file**.
+These example input files can be found under the directory "Tutorial/Supervised/MIBI-TNBC_Input/".

 Note that the naming fashion of the three types of files cannot be changed when using your own data.
 These files should be named as **"[image name]_CellTypeLabel.txt", "[image name]_Coordinates.txt" and "ImageNameList.txt"**.
 Here, [image_name] should be consistent with your customized image names listed in the "ImageNameList.txt".
 The "[image name]_CellTypeLabel.txt" and "[image name]_Coordinates.txt" list cell type names and cell coordinates (tab-delimited x/y) of all cells in an image, respectively.
 The cell orders should be exactly the same across the two files.